Learn more about the subjects that affect the communities you care about

 TED Talk featuring Mia Birdsong

-Video Discussion Questions:1.
-What stories do you feel we tell about poverty in America?2.
-Do we tell different stories about poverty in America than we do poverty in developing nations?3.
-If so, why do you think that is?4.
-What stories exist about poor people that keep us from seeing them as they … READ MORE
+Thought-Provoking Video Questions for Discussion: 1.
+What stories do you feel we tell about poverty in America?
+2. Do we tell different stories about poverty in America than we do poverty in developing nations?
+3. If so, why do you think that is?
+4. What stories exist about poor people that keep us … READ MORE

 TED Talk featuring Michael Kimmel

-In this talk, Michael Kimmel invites men into the fight for gender equality.
-At Kinship United, we face this issue head on by protecting girls from female genital mutilation, making sure they have the same educational opportunities as their male counterparts, and raising a generation of young men to … READ MORE
+In his TED talk, Michael Kimmel invites men into the fight for gender equality.
+And at Kinship United, we face this issue head on by protecting girls from female genital mutilation, making sure they have the same educational opportunities as their male counterparts, and raising a generation of young … READ MORE

 The Hole in Our Gospel: Book Review